Forecast on $f(R)$ Gravity with HI 21cm Intensity Mapping Surveys: Noises and the Fisher matrix

 The SKA is an international effort to construct a next-generation radio observatory, which will ultimately achieve a total collecting area of order one square kilometre, providing unprecedented sensitivity for cosmological and astrophysical studies \cite{SKA_redbook2020}.
 The SKA will be implemented in two major phases, referred to as SKA1 and SKA2.
 While SKA1 is currently under construction, the detailed configuration of SKA2 has not yet been finalized and will be defined at a later stage.
 Phase~1 of the project consists of two complementary instruments: SKA1-MID and SKA1-LOW.
 SKA1-MID is a dish-based array located in the Northern Cape province of South Africa, whereas SKA1-LOW is a low-frequency aperture array situated near Geraldton in Western Australia \cite{SKA_redbook2020}.
-SKA1-MID operates over the frequency range $350$--$1750~\mathrm{MHz}$, while SKA1-LOW covers $50$--$350~\mathrm{MHz}$, allowing the SKA to probe large-scale structure over a wide range of redshifts using the redshifted 21\,cm line.
+SKA1-MID operates over the frequency range $350$--$1750~\mathrm{MHz}$, while SKA1-LOW covers $50$--$350~\mathrm{MHz}$, allowing the SKA to probe large-scale structure over a wide range of redshifts using the redshifted 21-cm line.
 In this work, we focus on SKA1-MID, as its frequency coverage corresponds to the redshift range $z \lesssim 3$, which is particularly relevant for studies of late-time cosmology and the dark sector \cite{Chen2020}.
+Only the single-dish (auto-correlation) mode is considered here, while the interferometric mode is not included in the our work.